Craps Strategy: Improve Your Chances Of Winning at Craps

 Together with the game's rules, that article gives you some useful strategy tips on bankroll management and practical advice on how to limit your losses.

-The key to getting more chances to win at craps is to learn what bets you can go for and what bets you need to avoid every time you play.
+The key to getting more chances to win when playing craps is to learn what bets you can go for and what bets you need to avoid.

 The only way you can do so is if you know the house edge connected to each one of the bets in the game.